-However, to date, there is a lack of studies that attempt to take into account the complexity of the transactional stress model [@obbarius2021; @goh2010revised], as often only individual parts of the model are researched (e.g., @zureck2015perfectionism).
-Particularly in the educational context, there is not yet enough research on the interplay of various factors contributing to the causes of stress with the targeted sample of teachers. @laugaa2008stress, for example, showed in a questionnaire study with N = 410 French teachers that perceived stress and coping strategies are important variables in explaining variance in burnout.
-Despite that, research on teacher stress primarily relied on questionnaires measuring subjective stress experiences, overlooking important data on real-time physiological stress responses [@wettstein2021].
-Taken together, effective classroom management and active coping styles reduce stress, but more studies combining self-reported data with objective measurements such as HR are needed to understand the causes of teacher stress, particularly among beginning teachers prone to burnout.
+However, to date, there is a lack of studies that attempt to take into account the complexity of the transactional stress model [@obbarius2021; @goh2010revised], as often only individual parts of the model are researched (e.g., @zureck2015perfectionism@laugaa2008stress, showed in a questionnaire study with N = 410 French teachers that perceived stress and coping strategies are important variables in explaining variance in burnoutTaken together, effective classroom management and active coping styles reduce stress, but more studies combining self-reported data with objective measurements such as HR are needed to understand the causes of teacher stress, particularly among beginning teachers prone to burnout.

 ## Present Study

 The data analyzed in the present study were obtained from in-service and pre-service teachers who participated in a laboratory study as part of a larger project targeting the development of classroom management.
-As part of the larger project, participants came to the lab individually and taught a 15-minute, self-prepared micro-teaching unit to a “class” of three actors (trained student assistants).
+As part of the larger project, participants came to the lab individually and taught a 15-minute, self-prepared micro-teaching unit to a “class” of three actors (i.e., trained student assistants).
 These actors performed nine possibly disruptive, typical classroom events.
-The actors received standardized instructions on a screen (only visible to them, not to the participant) to perform a classroom event every one and a half minutes, and they performed the same scripted disruptions for all participants.
+The actors received standardized instructions on a screen (only visible to them, not to the participant) to perform a classroom event roughly every one and a half minutes, and they performed the same scripted disruptions for all participants.
 The micro-teaching unit was potentially stressful for the participants, given its unfamiliar setting and the scripted disruptions of participants’ teaching flow.
-Thus, we were particularly interested in the changes in participants’ HR before, during, and after this micro-teaching unit.
+Thus, in the present study, we were particularly interested in the mapping changes in participants’ HR before, during, and after this micro-teaching unit.
 We recorded HR data in five phases, with a total duration of approximately two hours: In the pre-teaching phase, participants were welcomed, prepared for the following micro-teaching unit, and familiarized with the setting.
 In the teaching phase, participants taught the micro-teaching unit and experienced possibly disruptive classroom events.
 In the post-teaching phase, participants answered several questionnaires.
 Next, in the interview phase, participants engaged in a stimulated recall interview during which they rated for each classroom events how disruptive it had been to them, and how confident they had felt in dealing with it.
 In the end phase, participants answered another questionnaire.
 These sequences were identical for all participants.
 During the entire study, participants wore a fitness tracker on their wrist.

 The aims of the present study were twofold:

-(1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers were a suitable and effective method for mapping teachers’ HR over the course of the five-phase lab study, including the time before, during, and after the potentially stressful micro-teaching unit.
+(1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of the five-phase lab study, including the time before, during, and after the potentially stressful micro-teaching unit.

 First, we expected the participants to show an initial increase in their HR, followed by a peak during the micro-teaching unit and a decrease for the remaining phases.
-In addition, we examined whether z-standardization of the participants’ mean HR could serve as a useful method to account for individual differences in baseline HR.
-We expected to observe the same trends in both standardized and non-standardized mean HR values.
+In addition, we examined whether z-standardization of the participants’ mean HR could serve as a useful method to account for individual differences in baseline HR: We expected to observe the same trends in both standardized and non-standardized mean HR values.